 It’s difficult to get the exact measurement of the ionic radius because they can fluctuate depending on the method used to determine the ion’s size.
 Ionic radius is often measured with x-ray crystallography or with similar devices and systems, and implementing a different measurement system can change the measured value of the ionic radius.
 That said, most measurements of ionic radius fall between 30 pm to 200 pm.

 Take note that both the ionic radius and atomic radius aren’t fixed values.
 They can change because the various configurations of ions and atoms can influence the distance between the nuclei of the ions.
-The electron shells of two different atoms are capable of overlapping with one another, and different circumstances can shift of the distance by which they overlap.
+The electron shells of two different atoms are capable of overlapping with one another, and different circumstances can shift off the distance by which they overlap.

-The atomic radius of two atoms which are barely touching is sometimes referred to as the van der Waals radius.
+The atomic radius of two atoms that are barely touching is sometimes referred to as the van der Waals radius.
 This is because of the way that the week attraction of the van der Waals forces influences the distances of the two different atoms.
 The noble gas elements are frequently reported with the van der Waals radius.
 The covalent bonding of metals to one another inside of a lattice means that the atomic radius may also be referred to as the metallic radius or covalent radius.
 Sometimes the distance between nonmetallic elements will even be referred to as the covalent radius.

 The atomic radius that’s often given on charts is frequently a mixture of the values for van der Waals radii, covalent radii, and metallic radii.
-There’s only a small difference in these values and for the most part the differences aren’t of any concern.
+There’s only a small difference in these values and for the most part, the differences aren’t of any concern.

 The Ionic Radius Trend

 The ionic radius trend describes the predictable pattern that the ionic radius follows as you move across the periodic table.
-As you follow the periodic table top to bottom down a group of elements (a column) the ionic radius increases for the next element.
+As you follow the periodic table from top to bottom down a group of elements (a column) the ionic radius increases for the next element.
 This happens because elements further down the periodic table have more electron shells, which increases the base size of the atom.
-Every higher principal energy level has orbitals which are bigger than the orbitals found in the smaller energy levels.
+Every higher principal energy level has orbitals that are bigger than the orbitals found in the smaller energy levels.
 The increase in principle energy levels outweighs the increased nuclear charge of the atom, hence the atomic radius increases.

 If you follow the periodic table from left to right across a specific element period (or row), you will find that the ionic radius of the elements decreases.
 This may initially seem counterintuitive because the size of the atomic nucleus increases with larger atomic numbers.
-Yet this occurs because as the size of the atomic nucleus increases so does the amount of positive force which has an effect on the atom’s electrons.
+Yet this occurs because as the size of the atomic nucleus increases so does the amount of positive force that has an effect on the atom’s electrons.
 This means that as the size of the nucleus increases, the electrons of the atom are drawn in more tightly.
 The electrons within the atom are gradually pulled closer to the nucleus of the atom because of the atom’s increased positive charge.
 Note that there are some exceptions to this trend.
 For example, oxygen’s radius is actually a little larger than nitrogen’s radius.

 This effect is extremely notable with the metal elements, as they and up forming cations.
 The atoms shed their outermost electron, and sometimes an entire electron shell is dropped from the atom.
 Despite this, the ionic radius of transition metals within a given period doesn’t fluctuate much from atom to atom near the start of a series.